Thomas J. Pechacek

 Prisoner Of War (POW)

 Pechacek and the other prisoners were loaded aboard the Nitta Maru and transferred to Yokohama then on to Shanghai and forced to march to Woosung Prison Camp.
 For the next two years, the prisoners labored for the Japanese.
 Later, he was transfered to Korea and performed hard labor hauling salt onto Japanese ships working 12 hours per day.
 Afterwards to Hokkaido to Hakodate POW Camp and worked in a coal mine for the remainder of the Pacific War.
 After the surrender of Japan, liberated on September 16, 1945 and was transported to Guam and a month hospitalized in San Francisco.
-Discharged on January 1946 with the rank of Staff Sergeant
+Discharged on January 1946 with the rank of Staff Sergeant.

 Hired at Pan Am as a duty supervisor and foreman and worked 28 years at Cape Canaveral Air Force Station supporting space missions during Mercury, Gemini and Apollo.

-Pechacek lives in retirement in Melbourne, Florida.
+Pechacek lived in retirement in Melbourne, Florida.
 Due to the efforts of Donna Loretti, his home health aid he was awarded the Purple Heart on April 14, 2018 at American Legion Post 163 POW-MIA Recognition Day ceremony.
 He is active in both the American Legion and Veterans of Foreign War (VFW).

 NARA World War II Prisoners of War Data File - Thomas J. Pechacek